 In the 1950's, the San Fernando Valley was a modern proving ground for visionary architects, a suburban utopia with walnut and orange groves, wide open spaces, ranches and mountain views framed by blue skies.
-This was an era marked by hope and fueled by dreams of what the future could be.
-It was the belief of a new breed of architect that people’s lives could be enhanced by providing an architecture that was relevant to our modern times.
-These forward-thinking architects created housing that was innovative in its design, yet respectful of its environment.
-Their homes found new ways to exploit the year-round active Southern California lifestyle, seamlessly blending indoor and outdoor living.
-Their democratic design principals imbued even the most modest dwellings with a sense of dignity and grace in their casual elegance.
+It was an era marked by hope and fueled by dreams of what the future could be.
+A new breed of architects believed that people’s lives could be enriched by designing homes that were open, innovative in design and respectful of environment.
+Their homes embraced and exalted Southern California's year-round climate, seamlessly blending indoor and outdoor living.
+Their designs imbued even the most modest homes with dignity and grace in their casual elegance.
 Then as now, modern is not a style, but a way of life.

 To find out more about ValleyModern.com, our unique service and how we can assist you, contact us today.